romange/gaia/README.md

 ### Self-profiling
 Every http-powered backend has integrated CPU profiling capabilities using [gperf-tools](https://github.com/gperftools/gperftools) and [pprof](https://github.com/google/pprof)
-Profiling can be trigerred in prod using magical url commands and they usually have very minimal impact on cpu performance of the running backend.
+Profiling can be trigerred in prod using magic-url commands.
+Enabled profiling usually has very minimal impact on cpu performance of the running backend.

 ### Logging